tijko/tijko.github.io/index.md

 ## Singularity.exe

-Taking the lead on the bleeding edge of the latest software paradigms without loosing scope of the underlying principles that have driven the IT industry to new levels.
+Taking the lead on the bleeding edge of the latest software paradigms without losing scope of the underlying principles that have driven the IT industry to new levels.

 ### Introduction